inclusive-design/idrc/src/collections/projects/en-CA/communication-access-within-the-accessible-canada-act.md

 ## Acknowledgements

 Funded by [Accessibility Standards Canada](https://accessible.canada.ca/) / the Government of Canada.

-{% imagePositionWithText "/media/asc-signature-en-fr-black.png", "Accessibility Standards Canada logo", "left", "50", "Auto", "center" %}

-{% endimagePositionWithText %}

-{% imagePositionWithText "/media/canadawordmark-black-bil.png", "Federal Government of Canada logo", "left", "25", "Auto", "center" %}

-{% endimagePositionWithText %}